How Does Surveillance Work in Costa Rica?

 Can you track my spouse's phone location?

-No. Private investigators cannot legally place tracking devices or apps on phones without consent.
-However, if you have legal access to location data through family sharing, Find My iPhone, or shared account, you can provide that information to help us position investigators for surveillance.
+Private investigators cannot legally place tracking devices or apps on phones without consent.
+However, if you have legal access to location data through family sharing, Find My iPhone, or a shared account, you can provide that information to help position investigators for surveillance.
+The distinction matters — what the client legally controls is different from what an investigator places without authorization.

 Is GPS-stamped evidence admissible in court?

-Yes.
 GPS-stamped photos and videos with embedded metadata are widely accepted as evidence in legal proceedings.
-The metadata proves location, date, and time, making evidence difficult to dispute.
+The metadata proves location, date, and time, making the evidence difficult to credibly dispute.
+Admissibility ultimately depends on the specific court and jurisdiction, but properly documented GPS-stamped evidence is built to meet that standard from the point of capture.

 What if my spouse sees the investigator?